 The concentrated fertilizer mixes with the water as it’s applied.
-Basically if you can use a hose, you can apply liquid fertilizer with this easy method.
+Basically, if you can use a hose, you can apply liquid fertilizer with this easy method.

-Gone is lugging those back breaking 50 pound bags and spreading granular around the yard.
+Gone is lugging those back-breaking 50-pound bags and spreading granular around the yard.

-However, liquid water-soluble fertilizer is not long term.
+However, liquid water-soluble fertilizing is not long term.
 The nutrients are available immediately to the roots and leaves.
 With liquid fertilizer the results are immediate, applications need to be repeated more often than when applying granular.

 The downside – the results don’t last very long, so applications of synthetic fertilizer need to be redone more often.
 Another minus – synthetics can burn your lawn if not applied in a proper manner.

-This type of fertilizer is made from once living organisms and their bi-products – fish emulsion for example.
+This type of fertilizer is made from once living organisms and their bi-products – liquid fish emulsion fertilizer for example.
 They are normally applied with a fertilizer spreader, rakes and even by hand.
 This organic totally natural fertilizer solution tends to break down slowly when releasing nitrogen.